hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - 1 to 8 old USB3 disks plugged into the USB hubs

-With this harware you can readuly serve up standard SAMBA SMB/CIFS file shares and media files to devices across your LAN.
+With this harware you can readuly serve up standard SAMBA SMB/CIFS file shares and media files to devices across the LAN.

 ## Why ?
 You could use `OpenMediaVault` or `Plex` more easily, but they connect to the internet to do 'stuff'.